 Job description ensures that the expectation is set and met:- The meaningful job description provides a proper set of employer expectations to the candidate.
 Furthermore, for the employer, this is another way to communicate with their potential candidates.
 When employees get to know the exact understanding of their role and expectations, then they try hard to match the expectation.

 The Job description provides employee accountability:- Clear job description helps the employer maintain accountability when it comes to the candidate's perforation and evaluation.
 When a job description is not well written, it's become difficult to be accountable to the rejected candidates based on performance.

 Consequently, the job description helps the recruiter and human resource department to streamline the overall process of hiring from the very beginning.

-Job description includes every single detail concerning the job position.
+The job description includes every single detail concerning the job position.
 The details are largely divided into 5 areas.
 And, these are the 5 majors and must include a section of the job description.

 Job title:- The topmost reflected part of a job description.
 The job title embraces things like job nature and ranking order.
 It should also be generic enough for recruitment and in accordance with related jobs in the same industry.

 Duties:- Responsibilities and duties linked with the position should be included in the numeric form.
 Employees get a rounded understanding of how they would expect to handle the entire task.

 Skills and competencies:- The skill section should be added separately.
 And this section includes the activities learned during the previous experience and qualifications.